terlan98/WWDCNotes/Sources/WWDCNotes/WWDCNotes.docc/WWDC25/WWDC25-248-Explore-prompt-design-and-safety-for-ondevice-foundation-models.md

     - Don't rely on the model for facts and recent events
     - Can still be used in games and scenarios where the accuracy of the output is not too important
 - **Hallucinations**
-    - Use guided generation (see <doc:WWDC25-286-Meet-the-Foundation-Models-framework>) to improve response reliabilty
+    - Use guided generation (see <doc:WWDC25-286-Meet-the-Foundation-Models-framework>) to improve response reliability

 ## Prompting best practices